Jarzembak/fullstack-capstone/src/server/api/README-api-documentation.txt

 - Deletes ALL cartItems with the matching cartId param.
 - Used to clear a user's cart completely.
 - Responds with status 204 when successful.
-- Only works with cartStatus 'current' carts
+- Only works with cartStatus 'current' carts; completed orders should not be changed.

 ------------------------------
 Endpoints - Product